Irishbecky91/TheWaggingTailor/README.md

 - As a Site User, I want to be able to view a specific category of products so that I can quickly find products I'm interested in without having to search through all products.
 - As a Site User, I want to be able to view individual product details so that I can identify the price, description, product rating, product image and sizes.
 - As a Site User, I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.
-- As a Site User, I want to be able to view items in my bag to be purchased so that I can Identify the total cost of my purchase and all items I will receive.
+- As a Site User, I want to be able to view items in my bag to be purchased so that I can identify the total cost of my purchase and all items I will receive.
 - As a Site User, I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase.
 - As a Site User, I want to be able to view an order confirmation after checkout so that I can verify that I haven't made any mistakes.